• Skip navigation

 • Graduate school of the Faculty of Humanities, Social Sciences, and Theology

-• Graduate school of the School of Business and Economics
+• Graduate school at the School of Business, Economics and Society

-• Graduate school in Advanced Materials and Processes (GS AMP)
+• Graduate School Engineering of Advanced Materials (GS EAM)

 • Graduate school in Life Sciences Life@FAU

-These programmes set up for a certain subject area generally follow their own curriculum leading to the completion of a doctoral degree and covering subject-specific and interdisciplinary seminars and colloquiums, whilst also focussing on enabling participants to gain soft skills and additional qualifications.
-In addition, doctoral candidates in these programmes receive intensive support from several academic mentors, the purpose being to enable them to complete their doctoral degrees as planned.
+These programs set up for a certain subject area generally follow their own curriculum leading to the completion of a doctoral degree and covering subject-specific and interdisciplinary seminars and colloquiums, whilst also enabling participants to gain soft skills and additional qualifications.
+In addition, doctoral candidates in these programs receive intensive support from several academic mentors, enabling them to complete their doctoral degrees as planned.

-Structured doctoral programmes at FAU can be split into the following areas of research:
+Structured doctoral programs at FAU can be split into the following areas of research:

 • Law, economics and social sciences